khahmed94/Paytabs-odoo/README.md

-# PAytabs Payment Gateway for odoo
+# Paytabs Payment Gateway for odoo